Skip to content

 March 10, 1925, Deputy Sheriff Enos Murphy, Hopkins County Sheriff’s Office, died while going to the assistance of another deputy and the Madisonville Police Chief, who were involved in a shootout with two suspects.

-March 10, 1926, Chief of Police Bart Rowe, Elkhorn City Police Department, succumbed to gunshot wounds sustained the previous day when he was shot by a drunk man who was attempting to sell moonshine in Elkhorn City.
-Chief Rowe was able to kill his murderer.
+March 10, 1926, Chief of Police Bart Rowe, Elkhorn City Police Department, succumbed to gunshot wounds sustained the previous day when a drunk man selling moonshine shot him in Elkhorn City.

 March 10, 1933, Deputy Sheriff Theopolis Madden, Knott County Sheriff’s Office, died while confronting a drunk man.
 Earlier in the evening, other county officers told the murderer to leave town and go home.

-Monday, March 10, 1940, the General Assembly opened a four-day session, they would adjourn sine die on Thursday.
-Legislators named the session “Pet Bills” for certain members of the Assembly that stood by the Keen Johnson administration.
-From the 830 bills, over 2/3 would die.
+On Monday, March 10, 1940, the General Assembly opened a four-day session.
+They would adjourn sine die on Thursday.
+Legislators named the session “Pet Bills” for certain Assembly members who stood by the Keen Johnson administration.
+Over two-thirds of the 830 bills died.

-Friday, March 10, 1950, Ms. Smith, president of the Lexington Education Association chapter urged all her members to attend the legislative sessions in Frankfort.
-Teachers had attended the night sessions since January.
+Friday, March 10, 1950, Ms. Smith, president of the Lexington Education Association chapter, urged all her members to attend the legislative sessions in Frankfort.
+The teachers had participated in the night sessions since January.
 The turnout exceeded expectations.

 March 10, 1968, Army PFC Walter E. Anderson, Jr. from Lexington died in the Vietnam War.